 Is retiring to Portugal a good idea?

 Retiring in Portugal is an excellent idea for many reasons.
-Portugal offers a high quality of life with an affordable cost of living compared to many other countries in the European Union, allowing you get more out of your retirement savings.
-The country often ranks highly in international living indexes for the quality of life it offers.
-Additionally, the nation is also known for its pleasant climate, safety, excellent healthcare system, and friendly, welcoming locals.
-Not to mention that most people speak English there.
+Portugal offers a high quality of life with an affordable cost of living compared to many other European Union countries, allowing you to get more out of your retirement savings.
+The country often ranks highly in international living indexes for its quality of life.

 What are the downsides of retiring in Portugal?